cloudprivacylabs/json2rdf/README.md

 schemas") that annotate the schema with semantic information and metadata.
-These annotations adjust and enrich the schema by adding or removing constraints, metadata, processing information such as pointers to normalization tables, or mappings to a common ontology, which is what we will use here.
+These annotations adjust and enrich the schema by adding or removing constraints, metadata, processing information such as pointers to normalization tables, or mappings to an ontology.

 Schema variants are useful in an environment where there are multiple varying implementation of a standard, or where there are multiple